ISO Disqualifying Disposition: How You Can Minimize Your Taxes

 • The stock price is at your desired exit price, so you sell because the taxes should be secondary to the share price.
 You want to optimize for taxes, but if the stock is at a record high and you set a target price to sell at, follow through on your plan.

-How alternative minimum tax comes into play
+How alternative minimum tax (AMT) comes into play

 High-income earners sometimes have to pay the alternative minimum tax (AMT), which is triggered when taxpayers have more income than an exemption amount that is adjusted annually by the IRS to keep pace with inflation.

-In calendar year one, you exercise and hold by December 31.
+In calendar year one, you exercise and hold ISO by December 31.
 You have to recognize an AMT adjustment equal to the fair market value, less the exercise price, times the number of shares.
 This most likely creates an AMT tax burden that’s payable.

 Let’s look at an example.
-Say you exercise 50,000 shares of ISOs on October 1 of calendar year one.
+Say you exercise 50,000 shares of ISO on October 1 of calendar year one.
 The fair market value at exercise per share is $15, and the exercise price per share is $1.50.
 You have an AMT adjustment of $675,000.
 In this example, let’s say you generate a $150,000 AMT tax bill.
 (This number varies from client to client depending on multiple factors, and I chose this number purely for example purposes.)

 In calendar year two, you sell before a year of holding the ISO, causing an ISO disqualifying disposition.
 This causes you to recognize ordinary income on your wages equal to the fair market value, less the exercise price, times the number of shares.
 Since wages become inflated, this ultimately creates an ordinary income tax limit.